AtelierArith/GomalizingFlow.jl/playground/notebook/julia/4d_flow_4_3DConv.md

 using GomalizingFlow: mycircular, pairwise, make_checker_mask
 ```

-We provide one way to achieve a four-dimensional nonlinear transformation with **six** two-dimensional convolutions. where the number six comes from a combination of 4 axes taken 3 at a time without repetition:
+We provide one way to achieve a four-dimensional nonlinear transformation with **four** three-dimensional convolutions. where the number four comes from a combination of 4 axes taken 3 at a time without repetition:

 $$
 {}_4\mathrm{C}_3 \underset{\mathrm{def}}{=} \binom{4}{3} = \frac{4!}{3!(4-3)!} = 4